junebash/junebash.com/_posts/2020-01-26-atomic-property-wrappers.md

 x = 2
 print(x)

-// on another queue somewhere else at the same time... x = 3 print(x)
+// on another thread somewhere else at the same time... x = 3 print(x)
 ```